bergetbjork/rocm-systems/projects/rocprofiler-compute/docs/how-to/analyze/cli.rst

 ``--list-triton-operators`` and ``--triton-operator`` options.
 Both options read the same ``ml_api_trace/consolidated.csv`` and select rows where the ``Backend`` column is ``triton``.
-As a result, Triton kernels are reported independently even if PyTorch operators in the same run.
+As a result, Triton kernels are reported independently even if PyTorch operators appear in the same run.

 List all captured Triton kernels: